ashishh40/retailProject/README.md

 - added a endpoint which takes stores into the cart database the item which was stored and the user who stored it
 - have to stop a blocked user from adding the item
 - will be working on cart endpoints next
+- Added the functionality that a blocked user cant add to cart
+- Added the get endpoint which fetches the data for the cart table for a particular user